Jerusalem syndrome: In popular culture

+In Robert Stone's 1998 novel Damascus Gate, several characters are said to be afflicted with Jerusalem Syndrome.

+The 2001 song "Jerusalem" was composed by James Raymond on the topic of the Jerusalem Syndrome.
+It appears on the 2001 record Just Like Gravity, by CPR (David Crosby, Jeff Pevar, James Raymond).

+A 2006 film by Victor Braun titled "Jerusalem syndrome" tells the story of a Christian pilgrim with the syndrome.

-In The Simpsons episode "The Greatest Story Ever D'ohed", Homer develops Jerusalem syndrome while visiting Israel with his family and a tour group from Springfield.
+In The Simpsons 2010 episode "The Greatest Story Ever D'ohed", Homer develops Jerusalem syndrome while visiting Israel with his family as part of a tour group from Springfield.
 The illness and its effects on him become a central element of the episode's plot.
 Eventually, most members of the tour group are overcome with Jerusalem syndrome, each one proclaiming that he/she is the messiah.